Florida Assessment Test (FSA)

 These are Florida’s standards for determining what a child should know and be able to do at each grade level.
-The areas of social studies, science, language arts, health/physical education, the arts, foreign language, and math are the seven academic areas under the Sunshine State Standards (SSS).
 These standards are then divided into benchmarks.
 The benchmarks outline the specific content, knowledge, and skills that students are expected to learn in school.
-Each student’s performance on the Florida Comprehensive Assessment Test (FCAT) in the areas of reading, math, writing, and science indicates his or her progress in reaching these benchmarks.
+Each student’s performance on the Florida Standards Assessment (FSA) indicates his or her progress in reaching these benchmarks.

-Similar to having accommodations for the classroom, students with disabilities may be provided with accommodations for the Florida Comprehensive Assessment Test (FCAT).
-Just like the student’s accommodations for the classroom, the accommodations for the FCAT should also be listed on the student’s Individualized Education Plan (IEP).
+Similar to having accommodations for the classroom, students with disabilities may be provided with accommodations for the Florida Standards Assessment Just like the student’s accommodations for the classroom, the accommodations for the FSA should also be listed on the student’s Individualized Education Plan (IEP).
 The student’s IEP must determine what accommodations the student will need.
-Accommodations are changes in how the test is given and not in what is tested on the FCAT.
+Accommodations are changes in how the test is given and not in what is tested on the FSA.
 The purpose of providing accommodations is to enable the student to demonstrate knowledge and skills without affecting the validity or reliability of the test.
-Some accommodations allowed in the classroom are not allowed on the FCAT.
+Some accommodations allowed in the classroom are not allowed on the FSA.